 - Add turmeric powder and salt.
 Mix well.

-- Pour lemon juice over Poha and mix well.
+- Drizzle lemon juice over and give poha a good mix.

-- Garnish chopped coriander leaves and serve hot.
+- Garnish it with chopped coriander leaves and serve hot.

 - You can tweak the quantity of each ingredient as per your taste and preference.

 - Over soaking flattened rice will make it mushy.
-So it is best to soak it only for 5 minutes.
+Best to soak it for 4-5 minutes.

-- Poha tastes best when eaten fresh and hot.
+- Poha tastes best if eaten right away after preparing it.